DrewBradfordXYZ/quickbase-codepages/README.md

 ## Description

-Building custom UI's deployed in QuickBase can be challenging.
-Its important to be able to quickly run tests and deploy to code pages easily in multiple enviornments.
+Building custom UI's hosted on QuickBase can be challenging.
+Its important to be able to quickly test and deploy code pages easily in multiple enviornments.
 Copy and pasting into code pages is time consuming and error prone.

-This library alleviates this problem by automatically updating code pages in multiple enviornments when you run `npm run codepages`.
-It also sets up a QuickBase ready project structure with pre-formatted HTML files specifically targetting each enviornment, linking its CSS and JS code pages automatically when you run `npm run dev`.
+This library alleviates this problem by automatically updating code pages in multiple enviornments by typing `npm run codepages` in your terminal.
+It also sets up a QuickBase ready project structure with pre-formatted HTML files specifically targetting each enviornment, linking its CSS and JS code pages automatically when you `npm run dev`.

 ![Copy code page in the terminal](copyExample.png)